openjdk/jdk/src/jdk.jartool/share/man/jar.md

     ```

     As well as other information, the file `META-INF/MANIFEST.MF`, will contain
-    the following lines to indicate that this is a multirelease JAR file with
+    the following lines to indicate that this is a multi-release JAR file with
     an entry point of `com.foo.Hello`.

     ```